Last updated: June 5, 2023

 The Supreme Court of New Jersey has ruled on drug testing in private employment.
 In Hennessey v.
 Coastal Eagle Point Oil Co., the Court found that the validity of an employer’s policy of random drug testing had to be weighed on a case-by-case basis, taking into account the employee’s job responsibilities.
 In that case, the employee was fired for failing a random drug test and sued for wrongful termination in violation of public policy.
 The Court ruled against the employee, finding that his job posed a significant risk to public safety and, therefore, that the employer’s interest outweighed the employee’s right to privacy.

-Random new Jersey drug testing
+Random New Jersey drug testing

 The New Jersey Supreme Court allows every NJ-based employer to require random drug testing for alcohol, prohibited and prescription drug for work that is safety-sensitive.
 This basically relates to hazardous jobs and work where safety could be an issue.
 Examples are public transportation drivers, fork-lift operators and commercial drivers.
 The issue with random New Jersey drug testing is qualifying what “random”, “reasonable suspicion” and “for cause” constitute.
 In some instances, the Supreme Court of New Jersey held that random New Jersey drug testing is deemed an invasion of privacy on the part of the employee.
 Generally, the court weighs the question of the employee’s privacy against the employer’s need in the case of random drug testing in the workplace.